When is the right time to oppose a trademark application?

 Tracking status of a pending application

-Timing is key, so it is important to track the status of the trademark application and calendar the opposition period.
-Keep in mind that the subject application might never reach the publication period if, for example, the examining attorney rejects the application and the applicant cannot overcome the rejection.
+Timing is key.
+Make sure to track the status of the trademark application and calendar the opposition period.
+It is possible that the trademark application might never reach the publication period.
+For example, the examining attorney may reject the application and maintain the refusal even after reviewing the applicant’s response.
+Sometimes the applicant may fail to respond to a rejection and instead allow the application to go abandoned.

 How to Start Trademark Opposition Proceeding

-During the publication period or any extensions thereof, a third party must file a complaint, known as a Notice of Opposition, with the Trademark Trial and Appeal Board (TTAB) in order to commence an opposition proceeding.
+During the publication period or any extensions thereof, a third party must file a Notice of Opposition with the Trademark Trial and Appeal Board (TTAB) in order to commence an opposition proceeding.
+The Notice of Opposition is essentially a complaint containing your grounds for why the mark should not be registered.
 The TTAB will serve a copy of the Notice of Opposition on the respondent-applicant.
 The TTAB will also generate and email to the parties a trial schedule containing deadlines for the opposition proceeding.

 Should you oppose a trademark application?